JamesMcMull/Oyster-card/feature_test.md

 card.in_journey? # should return boolean

-card.touch_out # should return string "touched out"
+card.touch_out # should return string "touched out" and !
+Reduce by minimum fare !

 card.in_journey? # should return boolean